Church Stretton: Roads

 The A49, a primary route and trunk road, runs through the Stretton Gap, connecting Shrewsbury to the north with Ludlow and Hereford to the south.
 The B5477 runs through the villages of All Stretton and Little Stretton, as well as the historic core and town centre of Church Stretton.
 The B4371 starts at the B5477 in the town centre and heads east, crosses over a crossroads junction with the A49, then up to Hazler and on towards Much Wenlock.
 The B4371 in the town, on both sides of the A49, is known as Sandford Avenue and is partially lined with lime trees.

-The B5477 was, until it was renumbered in 2004, the northern section of the B4370.
-The renumbering to B5477 is anomalous in two ways: the number does not comply with the Great Britain road numbering scheme (it is out-of-zone) and was already (and remains) in use in Wallasey.
+The B5477 had been the northern section of the B4370, which was renumbered in 2004; this renumbering to B5477 is anomalous in two ways: the number does not comply with the Great Britain road numbering scheme (it is out-of-zone) and was already (and remains) in use in Wallasey.